The Best Shakshuka in Toronto

 Here is the best shakshuka in Toronto.

-This kosher Israeli Middle Eastern restaurant on Eglinton West serves its “stylish” shakshuka (with or without spicy merguez sausage) in an irresistible-looking house-made bread bowl, its dough risen for two hours before going into the oven.
+This kosher Israeli Middle Eastern restaurant on Eglinton West serves its “stylish” shakshuka (with or without spicy merguez sausage) in an irresistible-looking house-made bread bowl.
+The dough is risen for two hours before going into the oven.
 It’s also possible to have shakshuka surrounded by hummus with a freshly made laffa on the side.

-Found on industrial Geary Avenue, this cafe and tahini-making operation offers up a shakshuka made with ripe tomato sauce and two organic eggs that come with a side salad and organic pita, with the option of adding roasted eggplant, goat cheese or roasted bell peppers as extra toppings.
-There is also “Hammshuka,” its version of shakshuka on house-made hummus.
+Found on industrial Geary Avenue, this cafe and tahini-making operation offers up a shakshuka made with ripe tomato sauce and two organic eggs that come with a side salad and organic pita.
+Also available is the option of adding roasted eggplant, goat cheese or roasted bell peppers as extra toppings.
+There is also “Hammshuka,” a version of shakshuka on house-made hummus.